 Their book, 'Anthony McCall: Notebooks and Conversations' based on conversations between the artists spanning ten years from 2004 to 2014, was published by Lund Humphries, London, in March 2015.

-Graham Ellard is a Reader in the School of Art at Central Saint Martins College of Art and Design, Stephen Johnstone is a Reader at Goldsmiths University of London.
+Graham Ellard is a Professor of Fine Art at Central Saint Martins College of Art and Design, Stephen Johnstone is a Professor of Fine Art at Goldsmiths University of London.
 They both live in London.